SmithB/ICESat2/README.md

     git remote add upstream https://github.com/SmithB/ICESat2.git
     ```

-then every so often perform the update:
+then every so often bring your forked repo up-to-date with the original:
     ```
     git fetch upstream
     git checkout master
     git merge upstream/master
+    git push
     ```

 Before editing/adding code to your local repo (on your machine) make sure it's up-to-date w.r.t. the remote repo (on GitHub), do: